IBM/maximo-labs/MkDocs/toplevel/docs/index.md

 # Welcome to the IBM Maximo Labs

 In these hands-on labs you will learn how to get started with the different products that are available in the IBM Maximo portfolio.
 The labs are in different states of readiness for use shown below.
+Feel free to [open issues](https://github.com/IBM/monitor-hands-on-lab/issues/new) and provide us feedback.

  ![Ready](./img/readynew.png)Ready for use. <br/>
  ![Under Development](./img/under_development.png)Being developed and requires feedback.<br/>